I was ready. Pen in

 I looked down at the first question.

-Translate these sentences from English to French.
+sentences from English to French.

 1.)
 We are travelling to Paris this winter.